Mumbai [India], Dec. 1 (ANI

-): Lauding the decision given by the Supreme Court to play the national anthem before the screening of films, movie director Madhur Bhandarkar
+): Responding to the Supreme Court's decision to play the national anthem before the screening of films, Samajwadi Party

 The Supreme Court

-has ordered the playing of the National Anthem on cinema screens and displaying of the national flag mandatory before the beginning of any movie.
+on Wednesday ordered the playing of the national anthem on cinema screens and displaying of the national flag mandatory before the beginning of any movie.